-So we just give it 4 virtual processors, there is no real disadvantage in Hyper-V because it doesn’t use gain scheduling in the processor like VMware, no disadvantage to give it more virtual processor.
+We just give it 4 virtual processors, there is no real disadvantage in Hyper-V because it doesn’t use gain scheduling in the processor like VMware, no problem to give it more virtual processors.

-However, I want actually limit that to 50%, so effectively now is giving 2 cores worth of processing and this all what we would be allowing for the VM to be used.
+However, we want actually to limit that to 50%, so effectively now is giving 2 cores worth of processing, and this is all that we would be allowing for the VM to be used.

-If it’s a busy time, I want to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.
+If it’s a busy time, we want to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.

-Those actually can be changed while the VM is running… !!!
+Those actually can be changed while the Virtual Machine is running… !!!

-The final option is the Relative weight is really used in time of contention.
+The final option is, Relative weight is really used in times of contention.

-The relative weight really control how much CPU time I can get compare to other virtual machines.
+The Relative weight really controls how much CPU time I can get compared to other virtual machines.

-The one with 200 will get twice as many CPU cycle as the one with 100.
+The one with 200 will get twice as many CPU cycles as the one with 100.

-This let us balance which VM is more important than others.
+This lets us balance which VM is more important than others.

-Microsoft products that should be considered for multiple vCPU’s:
+Microsoft products that should be considered for multiple vCPU’s are the following:

 Enjoy your day!